Breyner2710/prbEnsayoFinal/README.md

 **The Full Stack Application with Angular front-end was deployed on Google Cloud Platform, to access it, click [here](https://gbloch-luv2shop.ew.r.appspot.com/).**

-**The Full Stack Application with Spring back-end was deployed on Cloud Foundry, to access it, click [here](https://gbloch-luv2shop.cfapps.io/).**
+**The Full Stack Application with Spring back-enhjd was deployed on Cloud Foundry, to access it, click [here](https://gbloch-luv2shop.cfapps.io/).**

 To see the breyner back-end of this application implemented with Java Spring, see [here](https://github.com/gaetanBloch/ecommerce-spring-back).